jlindsey/leach/README.md

 env var) to an address and port such as `0.0.0.0:8080`.
 The interface is opt-in, you must set this option to enable it.

+A simple health-check endpoint is available at `/healthz`, which will return HTTP 200 when healthy, 500 on error, and 503 when shutting down or starting up.

 Development
 -----------